CKristensen/OsloCityBikes_Analysis/README.md

 # Oslo CityBikes Analysis
 Builds a postgres Database with all data about Oslo City bikes since 2016.
+Includes information such as weather and station elevation.
 Uses PowerBI to visualize data and get insights.

 To create the database run the following comand in the main folder.